yandexdataschool/Practical_RL/README.md

 # Announcements
+* 8.03.17 - YSDA deadlines announced for weeks 3 and 3.5, sry for only doing this now.
 * 01.03.17 - YSDA deadline on week2 homework moved to 08.03.17
 * 28.02.17 - (HSE) homework 4 published
 * 24.02.17 - Dependencies updated ([same url](https://github.com/yandexdataschool/Practical_RL/issues/1)).
 Please install theano/lasagne/agentnet until week4 or make sure you're familiar enough with your deep learning framework of choice.